nsmp-dev/NeuroScreeper/ARCHITECTURE.md

 # general approach
+The main challenge for Screeps is scoping out things and caching them in clever ways.
+There are 3 levels of scope we work with:
+- Prototype: Functions wrapped around built-in classes to enhance their functionality
+- Room: Handles running an individual room, spawning creeps and creating construction sites
+- Global: High level management that creates new rooms and counts the creeps

 We focus on role-base creep and structure behaviour via extensive prototyping.
 We put as much of the bulk of code into prototyped functions so we can to consolidate the code and improve stability.
 We should never be repeating ourselves much.
 Higher level functions like population and construction are handled on a room-by-room basis, with tailored behaviour for their type.
-Capitol rooms are rooms that concentrate resources to one place for processing.
-Only one capitol may be active at a time, as all higher level resources get sent here.
+The Capitol room is a room that all non-energy resources are concentrated at.
-Colony rooms are normal bases that have all the major structures but not the advanced ones, leading to slimmer base and less required resources to maintain.
+Colony rooms are normal bases that have all the major structures.
 Expansion rooms harvest extra energy, and are not fully owned, but reserved.
 We focus on making polished features like time statistics, visuals, loggers, memory wiping, and commands.
 This creates a pleasant and native experience for the player watching the colony.